Where is Holly Willoughby's outfit from today?

 Where is Holly Willoughby's outfit from today?
-How to get the This Morning host's Zara midi skirt and lilac jumper
+How to get the This Morning host's ASOS floral tea dress

-Holly Willoughby brightened up a very raining Monday on This Morning with a lilac midi skirt and matching jumper.
+The stunning floral dress features ruffled shoulders and cinches in at the waist with a tie.
+And you can get your very own as it comes in at just £38 from online retailer ASOS.

-The gorgeous tweed pencil skirt features rhinestone button details down the front and a frayed trim.
-Better yet, it comes in at just £49.99 from high-street store Zara.
+Unfortunately, the design has already sold out in sizes 8-14, but hopefully they will be restocking soon.

-Telly star Holly paired the look with an equally elegant cashmere slim fit sweater from Pure Collection which has now been reduced from £125 to £93.
+Telly star Holly paired the look with some elegant black heels from L.K.
+Bennett which come in at £195.

-After sharing a photo on Instagram, on follower wrote: "Lilac dream 💜"
+After sharing a photo on Instagram, on follower wrote: "Another gorgeous dress Holly you look so beautiful."

-"Ahhhhhhh lovely way to brighten my morning," said another, while a third added: "so beautiful ❤️ the outfit."
+"Thats so pretty 🌻🌼🌸" said another, while a third added: "Love the dress."

 How long has Holly Willoughby been presenting This Morning?